-Sitting in an imposing, beautiful Edwardian brick and timber home sit 11 flats for both singles and couples who wish to retain their independence while still having access to the multitude of benefits on the main Blackheath site (just a couple of minutes away).
+Sitting in a beautiful Edwardian brick and timber home sit 11 flats for both singles and couples who wish to retain their independence while still having access to the multitude of benefits on the main Blackheath site (just a couple of minutes away).
 A guest flat is also available to family members or friends who have too far to travel to make it here and back in a day, or perhaps who want to make more of their visit to see you.
-Blackheath’s wide array of shops and restaurants on the other side of the Heath is barely more than a 15-minute walk (Gail’s Bakery is a particularly popular artisan coffee-shop-cum-cafe), and transport links will whisk you into central London in no time.
+Blackheath’s wide array of shops and restaurants on the other side of the Heath is barely more than a 15-minute walk and transport links will whisk you into central London in no time.

 In its own landscaped gardens adjacent to the main Blackheath site on Kidbrooke Grove sits Graham Court, a two-building purpose-built selection of 21 flats for couples and singles living independently under the Morden College umbrella.
 Cross the road and within moments you’re through the gate to Alexander Court and onto the main site with all the facilities that offers (such as bar, gym, dining room, social club, library, chapel and extensive grounds).
 Keep going through the site, down the driveway and you’re onto the Heath, a few minutes away from the shops and station.